benoitestival/MapModuleEditor/README.md

 # MapModuleEditor
-this project is a module in unreal engine 4 that allowyou to générate differente kind of map
+this project is a module in unreal engine 4 that allow you to generate different kind of procedural map